Wiktionary says that the "T" in "T-shirt" should be capitalized, with "t-shirt" an alternative spelling. Why is an upper case "T" preferred?

 -

 @J.R.
 I wonder if it's common to capitalize a letter when you're talking about the letter itself.
 The capitalization (or lack thereof) of "F word" might prove or disprove this theory.
-Feb 10, 2013 at 9:45
+Commented Feb 10, 2013 at 9:45

 -